brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 It is also possible to write an iterator method which returns `IAsyncEnumerator<T>`.

-If the method should to support cancellation, the CancellationToken needs to be decorated with the `EnumeratorCancellation` attribute:
+If the method supports cancellation, the CancellationToken should to be decorated with the `EnumeratorCancellation` attribute:

 ```cs